Tarsnap/tarsnap-public-keys/README.md

 ## Debian packaging

-To create the source .deb package:
+To create a `.dsc` file and a `.tar.gz` file:

     dpkg-source -b deb/tarsnap-archive-keyring

-This creates three keyrings:
+This can be done on FreeBSD with the `dpkg` package.

+Those files can then be processed into a binary `.deb` file with `pbuilder`, potentially on a separate (more secure) system.
+The binary `.deb` will install three keyrings:

 - `tarsnap-code-signing-keyring.gpg`: signatures for the official source tarball.
 - `tarsnap-archive-keyring.gpg`: signatures for the official `.deb` packages.